John Cameron (farmer): Farming

 Widely credited as the one-time largest sheep farmer in Europe, Cameron owned seven farms in Fife and West Perthshire.
 He sold the five farms in Fife, covering 37000 acre, in 2006 to the Edinmore Group, a subsidiary of Caledonian Investments, while still retaining two farms in West Perthshire at Glen Lochay and Ivermearan.

 Cameron is president of both the Scottish region of the National Beef Association and the National Sheep Association, and chairs the quality standards committee of Quality Meat Scotland.
-A former President of the National Farmers Union of Scotland, Cameron is a Fellow of the Royal Agricultural Society, and was appointed a CBE for his work in Scottish farming.
+A former President of the National Farmers Union of Scotland, Cameron is a Fellow of the Royal Agricultural Society, and was appointed a CBE for his work in Scottish farming in the 1982 Birthday Honours.

 From 2006 onwards, convicted fraudster John McGregor Cameron defrauded a finance company, who agreed to advance him a loan of up to £800,000 on Cameron's Balbuthie Farm, which was falsely claimed to be towards funding a hotel and golf course scheme.
 To enable his fraud, John McGregor Cameron drove around the area dressed in tweed driving a Daimler car, in an attempt to make the finance company think that he was John Bell Cameron.

 After Cameron discovered the mortgage on his property, a formal investigation was launched.
 The mortgage was discharged, and court cases pursued against John McGregor Cameron and other parties.
 John McGregor Cameron was jailed for four years in November 2010 after admitting obtaining money by deception and making a false representation.
 In 2014 the court made an order against a law firm he had used, to refund £100,000 to the finance company.